html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

 * **`object-src`** allows control over Flash and other plugins.
 * **`plugin-types`** limits the kinds of plugins a page may invoke.
 * **`report-uri`** specifies a URL where a browser will send reports when a content security policy is violated.
 This directive cant be used in `<meta>` tags.
 * **`style-src`** is `script-src`'s counterpart for stylesheets.
+* **`upgrade-insecure-requests`** Instructs user agents to rewrite URL schemes, changing HTTP to HTTPS.
+This directive is for web sites with large numbers of old URL's that need to be rewritten.

 By default, directives are wide open.
 If you don't set a specific policy for a directive, let's say `font-src`, then that directive behaves by default as though you'd specified `*` as the valid source (e.g. you could load fonts from everywhere, without restriction).